The Replicator Dynamic, Chain Components and the Response Graph: The Existence Theorem for Sink Chain Components

 \section{The Existence Theorem for Sink Chain Components}

 In this section we establish that sink chain components exist under the replicator, as conjectured by~\citeauthor{papadimitriou2019game}.
 Specifically we prove that all chain recurrent points in the game can reach a sink chain component via a pseudo-orbit.
 Combining this with the Fundamental Theorem of Dynamical Systems, which states that all points converge to chain recurrent ones, we find that under the replicator there are pseudo-orbits from all points to sink chain components. \begin{thm}[Existence of sink chain components] Let $x\in X$ be a chain recurrent point under the replicator.
-Then there exists a pure profile $y$ and pseudo-orbit $\chain{x}{y}$ where $y$ is in a sink connected component $H$ contained in a sink chain component $[H]$. \end{thm} The proof proceeds in two steps: first, using Theorem~\ref{no interior attractors}, Lemma~\ref{chains in attractors} and the fact that attractors are closed under intersection to demonstrate that all interior points have a pseudo-orbit to a pure profile.
-Second, ordering the sink connected components by the attractors containing them to find the sink chain components.
+Then there exists a pure profile $y$ and pseudo-orbit $\chain{x}{y}$ where $y$ is in a sink connected component $H$ contained in a sink chain component $[H]$. \end{thm}